Biles and who? Olympic picture cloudy at US Championships

 After that, however, the picture of who will make the U.S. men’s and women’s Olympic gymnastics teams is murky at best.
 And the athletes who will try to take another step toward that goal this week in the U.S. Championships know it.

-“I feel like at this point it’s anybody’s game,” three-time world championship gold medalist and 2016 Olympic alternate MyKayla Skinner said.
+“I feel like at this point it’s anybody’s game,” 2016 Olympic alternate MyKayla Skinner said.

-That’s because it is.
+Maybe because it is.

 The COVID-19 pandemic and the one-year postponement of the Tokyo Olympics forced the athletes who were pointing toward the summer of 2020 to recalibrate.